metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 Common recommendation is to minimize amount of extensions in your browser as much as possible, because no matter how trusted an extension is you will have to allow it to access some of your data.\
-By minimizing amount of extensions you reduce the risk or installing the wrong one.
+By minimizing the amount of extensions you reduce the risk or installing the wrong one.

 Suggested browser extensions are: